tbrowder/Date-Utils/README.md

     7 1 2 3 4 5 6    24 25 26 27 28 29 30
     7                31

 So, how can we turn those observations into an algorithm?
-Raku's `Dateish` routines provide us with two known values of the month that will enable those calculations.
+Raku's `Date` routines provide us with two known values of the month that will enable those calculations.
 They are:

-  * `Date.first-day-of-month # range: 1..7`
+    A: Date.first-day-of-month # range: 1..7

-  * `Date.days-in-month # range: 28..31`
+    B: Date.days-in-month      # range: 28..31

-Given the first value, and knowing the dows retain their order, we can derive the Date days in the first calendar week.
+Given the first value (A), and knowing the dows retain their order, we can derive the Date days in the first calendar week.
 Lists of Date days stay in the proper order, so we must get one of the following sequences in a first week of one to seven days.
 Note also each sequence is defined by its first day number, but it does **not** have to have its full set of days (as occurs in a partial first week).

 We now construct a constant data object that enables us to address the Date dow for any combination of calendar week start day and position (1..7) in that week.
 We define a hash of hashes keyed by the Date dow desired to begin a calendar week.
 For each of those keys, the values are hashes of that week's seven Date dow numbers.
 Each key's value is the number of days remaining in the week for that dow.
 The comments in the following code should make that a bit clearer.